sit-2021-int214/028_Anime_Recommentation/README.md

-# 028-Anime_Recommendation
+# 028-Anime_Recommendations

 Original Datasets from:
  - Kaggle [CooperUnion/Anime Recommendations](https://www.kaggle.com/CooperUnion/anime-recommendations-database?select=anime.csv)

-### About's Products Datasets
+### About's Anime Recommendations

-This dataset is about's sample uniqlo product that sell in 2021.
-It includes productID, name of products, type of products, price of products, and number of sold.
+This data set contains information on user preference data from 73,516 users on 12,294 anime.
+Each user is able to add anime to their completed list and give it a rating and this data set is a compilation of those ratings.

 ## Overview